 The following is a summary of current Pauline Haass Public Library circulation policies.
 The complete policy is available online or at the library’s checkout and reference desks.

-- 3 weeks: most books, audiobooks and Playaways
+- 3 weeks: most books and audiobooks

-- 2 weeks: new adult books
+- 2 weeks: most new items

 If no other customers are waiting for an item, it can be renewed 3 times.
 Renewals can be made in person, by phone at 262-246-5180, or online.

 Renew Items Online

 To review your record, place holds or renew items you will need your CAFÉ card number and PIN number (date of birth).
 Please note: If you are unable to connect to the catalog and wish to renew items, please call the library at 262-246-5180 during open hours.

 If the title you want is owned by any of the CAFÉ libraries, you can request it by placing a hold.
 Visit the catalog and search for the title you want.
 Once you find the item, click the “Place a Hold” option on the right of the screen, log in with your library card, and submit your request.
 We will notify you as soon as the item becomes available for you.
 You can also ask a librarian to place a hold for you.

 If you can’t find what you are looking for in the catalog, ask a librarian.
 We can place Interlibrary Loan requests through WISCAT, the statewide database for Wisconsin libraries.
 If the item isn’t available locally, it may take several business days to complete your request.
 If the item is from out-of-state, the response will take longer (two weeks, on average), so it’s not usually the best way to get materials for next week’s school report, but for those with more time, it’s a great option.

 Regardless of where the item comes from, there is no charge to you.
 So, if you don’t find what you’re looking for on our shelves, be sure to ask!